Looking at the posterior: accuracy and uncertainty of neural-network predictions: Introduction

 \section{Introduction}

+The user of an artificial neural-network wants to know when the prediction of the model is accurate and trustworthy.
+When target ground truth is unavailable, as is usually the case, one must instead rely upon surrogate measures that correlate with accuracy and trustworthiness in a robust way.
+Uncertainty quantification aims to provide such measures.
+Recently there has been an intensive effort towards a better understanding of uncertainty of neural-network predictions \citep{gawlikowski2022survey,ABDAR2021243}.
+To quantify this uncertainty in a way that informs on the efficacy of the model, and to identify its sources, is of key significance in many applications of machine-learning algorithms using neural networks, from real-time predictions to active learning {\citep{gustafsson2020evaluating,al1,lee2017deep,mervin2021uncertainty,lye2020deep,liu2020probabilistic,butler2021interpretable}}.

+When the outputs of neural networks can be viewed as probability distributions over possible output values, certain distributional measures naturally capture the uncertainty of the network predictions.
+For instance, if the output distribution is sharply peaked, one might expect the prediction to be accurate.
+To which extent this expectation is borne out, depends not only on the model architecture and parameters, but also on the input data (for example whether it is from a domain the model has knowledge about).

-Recently there has been an intensive effort towards better understanding uncertainty of neural-network predictions \citep{gawlikowski2022survey,ABDAR2021243}.
-To quantify this uncertainty, and to identify its sources, is of key significance in many applications of machine-learning algorithms using neural networks, from real-time predictions to active learning {\citep{gustafsson2020evaluating}}.
-Bayesian inference provides a theoretical framework to reason about uncertainties by quantifying probability distributions of the neural-network output given the model architecture and training data {\citep{Hinton1995BayesianLF}}.
-More precisely, given a neural network with parameters $\theta$ and a training dataset $\mathcal{D} = \left\{(x_{1},y_{1}), (x_{2}, y_{2}),\cdots\right\}$ of pairs $(input, target)$, Bayesian arguments determine a distribution over the neural-network parameters $p(\theta | \mathcal{D})$ \citep{mackay}.
+Bayesian inference {\citep{Hinton1995BayesianLF}} provides a theoretical framework to reason about the conditional distribution of model parameters, and of the model output, given the available training data.
+More precisely, given a neural network with parameters $\theta$, a prior $p(\theta)$, and a training dataset $\mathcal{D} = \left\{(x_{1},y_{1}), (x_{2}, y_{2}),\cdots\right\}$ of pairs $(input, target)$, Bayesian arguments determine a distribution over the neural-network parameters $p(\theta | \mathcal{D})$ \citep{mackay}.
 This so-called posterior distribution tells us the probability of different model parameters given the training dataset.
-Using this posterior distribution for the parameters, a corresponding posterior distribution of the neural-network predictions can be derived, the posterior predictive distribution $p(y|x, \mathcal{D})$.
-The Bayesian posterior predictive distribution can be computed conditioned on a particular input, either previously unseen or contained in the training dataset.
-The posterior predictive distribution can be used to obtain a mean prediction, and more importantly to draw conclusions regarding the uncertainty of the model and the data.
+Using this posterior distribution for the parameters, a corresponding posterior distribution of the neural-network predictions,

-In order to characterize the posterior predictive distribution, it is common to look at derived quantities, such as different measures of entropy, to quantify the uncertainty associated with predictions \citep{gawlikowski2022survey}.
-A fruitful distinction can be drawn between uncertainty stemming from the model or from the data, captured by classifying uncertainty as either \tmtextit{epistemic} or \tmtextit{aleatoric} {\citep{KIUREGHIAN2009105}}.